Immigration Reform and Control Act of 1986: Everything You Need to Know

 In California, up to 80 percent of seasonal harvesting is done through contractors, and unauthorized immigrants are thought to make up a massive portion of the workforce.

 If you need help with any issues surrounding immigration reform, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.